Disclosure Based on TCFD

 Panasonic Energy has established an Enterprise Risk Management Committee (“ERM Committee”) to manage various risks, including those related to climate change, in an integrated manner.

 Based on the PDCA cycle of risk management, the ERM Committee reports regularly to the Management Meeting and the Board of Directors on essential risks and the progress of countermeasures.
 Each year, the Committee identifies risk items in terms of “impact” and “possibility of occurrence” while also defining “operational risk” as events that have the potential to affect business activities and pose an operational threat.
-In fiscal 2024, we identified earthquakes and tsunamis as the risk and managed progress on measures such as flooding.
+In fiscal 2025, we again identified earthquakes and tsunamis as operational risks and managed progress on measures to deal with flooding and other disasters.

 Risk Management